Loading Events

 • $150, in-person attendees – government (must have an email ending in “.gov” in order to register at this rate)

 For in-person attendees, beverages and food for breaks will be provided; lunch is not included.
-A link will be provided closer to the event for ordering lunch each day.
+A link to order lunch for each day of the workshop and instructions will be sent closer to the dates of the workshop.

 For faculty and students from the University of Maryland, Baltimore; The Universities at Shady Grove; and University of Michigan, the workshop is free for in-person attendance.
-Other students, please email us for a reduced rate.
-Please contact us at (info@complexgenerics.org) and indicate which workshop you are interested in.
+Other students, please email CRCG for a reduced rate.
+Contact CRCG at (info@complexgenerics.org) and indicate which workshop you are interested in.

 Continuing education (CE) credits will not be provided for attending this workshop.
-A certificate of attendance will only be provided to individuals attending the workshop in-person.
+A certificate of attendance will only be provided to individuals attending the workshop in-person, when requested.

 Introduction to the Workshop